Ken Larsen's web site - How to excel at backgammon

 Play regularly in the online league and use XG to analyze your matches.
 Examine every one of your moves and try to understand why XG finds fault with your errors and blunders.
 If you need help, email me a screen shot of any errors/blunders you don't understand.

 Keep a log of your PR ("Performance Rating") over your last 100 matches.
 I call this "PR(100)".
 XG keeps this information on its Players Profile Results page.
 PR is a numerical rating of your skill.
 0.00 would be perfection.
-As of October 8, 2016 my PR(100) was 6.89 which is "expert".
+As of January 10, 2019 my PR(100) was 7.09 which is "expert".
 Anything under 5.00 is world class.
 I'm striving to reach that level.
+Note: Don't cherry pick the matches you include in your PR(100).
+You'd only be deceiving yourself.
+Be honest; otherwise, your PR(100) is not honest.

 Don't ever worry about luck.
 You can't control the luck factor.
 Luck is for losers.
 Focus on improving your skill.